AhmedOmi/img-scraper/README.md

 # Image Scraper

-## Description

-This is a small python script to get images from Unsplash.
+A small python image scraper to get images from Unsplash.

 ## How To Use
 0. Clone the repo
 1. Install the requirements either by doing `pip install -r requirements.txt`
 2. Open up the `get-images.py` in a code editor